YU-Zhejian/LinuxMiniPrograms/Readme.md

 ## Help & Documentation
 After installation, you can execute `yldoc --list` to get a complete list of all available documentations and view them by using `yldoc [name]`.
 You can also find PDF, HTML and other documentation format in corresponding folder.

+It is recommended to read the `LMP_basis` to know the basic configurations to Linux Mini Programs.